-The K of C participates in the annual Raynham Community Pride Day.
-Knights assist with set up, clean up and sponsor a table.
+The K of C participates in the annual Raynham Community Day.
+Knights assist with set up, cleaning up, and sponsoring a table.
 The council donates funds to the children’s library to hire a Museum of Science exhibit each summer.
 In their 27 years, the Knights have raised nearly $150,000, all of which has been used to help Raynham residents and the town.

 The St. Ann Knights of Columbus are already planning future projects and are always ready to help those in need.
 Catholic men interested in joining the St. Ann Knights of Columbus can do so by seeing any member for information or by calling Kevin at (508) 823-6354 or Tom at 774-451-3067.